ryran/pyrite/README.md

 DEPENDENCIES
 ------------
-designed for linux
+designed for linux;
-need Python2.7 and pygtk
+need Python2.7 and pygtk;
 need gpg or gpg2 or openssl